soroswap/token-list/README.md

 - Upon merging your PR, a GitHub Actions workflow automatically updates the `tokenList.json`.
 Manual updates to this file are not required in your PR.
 - All submissions undergo review.
 Please allow some time for the review and inclusion process.

+## Restoring footprints of the token list
+It runs daily.
+But you can trigger it manually:

+Go to github actions and launch the workflow `Restore footprints of the token list`.

 ## Questions or Concerns?

 For questions or further clarification, feel free to open an issue in this repository.
 We're here to help ensure a smooth integration process for your token into the Soroswap ecosystem.